MicrosoftDocs/labs/labs/azure/serverlesswebapp/includes/uploadimages.md

 An Azure Function app is a container for one or more serverless functions.

-1. Create a new Azure Function app named **fnapp@lab.GlobalLabInstanceId** in the resource group named **@lab.CloudResourceGroup(265).Name**.
+1. Create a new Azure Function app named **fnapp** in the resource group named **first-serverless-app**.
 Function apps require a Storage account; in this tutorial, you will use the existing storage account.

     ```
-    az functionapp create -n fnapp@lab.GlobalLabInstanceId -g @lab.CloudResourceGroup(265).Name -s webstorage@lab.LabInstanceId -c eastus
+    az functionapp create -n fnapp -g first-serverless-app -s <webstorage-name> -c eastus
     ```
+   > For any step in this lab replace **fnapp** with your function app name.
 ### Create an HTTP triggered serverless function

 The photo gallery web application will make an HTTP request to a serverless function to generate a time-limited URL to securely upload an image to Blob storage.
 The function is triggered by an HTTP request and uses the Azure Storage SDK to generate and return the secure URL.

-1. After the Function app is created, search for its name, ++**fnapp@lab.GlobalLabInstanceId**++, in the Azure Portal using the Search box and click to open it.
+1. After the Function app is created, search for its name, **fnapp**, in the Azure Portal using the Search box and click to open it.

     ![tv5q0wxk.png](../images/tv5q0wxk.png)